-If you connect to a hidden network, select the band where the hidden network operates from the Frequency band list and enter the network name in the Network name (SSID) field.
+If you connect to a hidden network, enter the network name in the Network name (SSID) field.
 Then select a needed value from the Network authentication list and then, if needed, enter the password in the relevant field.

 When the Open or WEP authentication type is selected, the following settings are displayed on the page: